fallen-icarus/cardano-loans/README.md

         - The active smart contract must be executed as a minting policy using the `BurnActiveBeacons` redeemer.
         - The Borrower ID for this loan must be burned.
         - No other kinds of active beacons can be minted/burned in this transaction.
+Other copies of this Borrower ID can still be burned.
         - The loan address output with the updated datum must still have the other three beacons for the loan.
         - All remaining collateral can be taken.